Axeland/scroll_plast/README.md

     ```

 3.  **Create a configuration file:**
-    Create a file named `.env` in the root directory of the project and populate it with your specific details.
-Use the following template:
+    Create a file named `.env` in the project's root directory and populate it with your specific details.
+Use the template below:

     ```env
     # RPC endpoint for the source chain (e.g., Ethereum Sepolia)